ddurgoji/yelp-reviews-capstone-project-ucb-ml-ai/README.md

 This helps Yelp to improve user experience by showing right results based on search and also helps Yelp to upsell value add services to restaurants etc.

 #### Research Question
-Yelp reviews sentiment analysis to upsell value addition products to both end users and restaurants, shops etc.
+Yelp reviews sentiment analysis to upsell value addition products to both end users and restaurants, shops etc. Build a recommendation system.

 #### Data Sources
 This dataset is from [Kaggle](https://www.kaggle.com/datasets/ilhamfp31/yelp-review-dataset/data)